nimaabaeian/proactive_social_robot/README.md

 | `FAR` | `0.10 < h_norm ≤ 0.20` |
 | `VERY_FAR` | `h_norm ≤ 0.10` |

-Faces detected by object recognition but not matched by MediaPipe (e.g., too far for landmarks) are still published with neutral pose values and `attention = "UNKNOWN"`, so `faceSelector` can still track their `time_in_view` and bbox size.
+Faces detected by `faceDetection` but not matched by MediaPipe (e.g., too far for landmarks) are still published with neutral pose values and `attention = "UNKNOWN"`, so `faceSelector` can still track their `time_in_view` and bbox size.

 ---